gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## npm

 npm is a JavaScript package manager.
 A package is a module of code that you can choose to include in your projects.
 If you just downloaded and installed Node.js, npm was installed with it!
-(That’s why both were there when we checked the versions just a minute ago).
+(That’s why both were there when you checked the versions just a minute ago).

 npm has three distinct components: the npm website, the npm registry, and the npm CLI (command line interface).

 - On the npm website, you can browse what JavaScript packages are available in the npm registry.
 - The npm registry is a large database of information about JavaScript packages available on npm.
-- Once we’ve identified a package we want, we use the npm CLI to download it to our project.
-The npm CLI is what talks to the registry — we generally only interact with the npm website or the npm CLI.
+- Once you've identified a package you want, you use the npm CLI to install it in your project.
+The npm CLI is what talks to the registry — you generally only interact with the npm website or the npm CLI.

 > 💡 Check out npm’s introduction, “[What is npm?](https://docs.npmjs.com/getting-started/what-is-npm)”.

 ## Gatsby CLI

 The Gatsby CLI tool lets you quickly create new Gatsby-powered sites, and also run commands for developing Gatsby sites.
 It is a published npm package.
-We’ll download it from npm registry using the npm CLI.
+You can install the Gatsby CLI from the npm registry, using the npm CLI.

 ### ✋ Install the Gatsby CLI tool
 1. Navigate to the terminal.